 Hi !
-I'm looking for a rotational position, preferably as an AVIT/ETO or engineer.
-I have more than 5 years of experience on private & charter sailing / motor yachs, a commercial background as well as an Electrical Engineering & Industrial Computing degree.
+I'm looking for a rotational position, either as 2nd officer or as an AVIT/ETO/engineer.
+I have more than 6 years of experience on private & charter sailing / motor yachs including shipyard & refit periods, a commercial background as well as an Electrical Engineering & Industrial Computing degree.
 I also volunteered in the French Navy.

 I joined ArtExplorer to help during a shipyard period for warranty works with two main missions.
 The first one was to help set-up a Planned Maintenance Software called Idea and proceed to an inventory of spare parts.
 It also covered creating and fine-tuning planned maintenance tasks and training the crew on how to operate the software properly.
 The second mission was to set-up and configure a NAS for backing-up and sharing files between crew members & management, whether onboard or ashore / on leave.
 I also helped with the daily running of the engine room.